 Arizona

-Arizona employers do not have any wage notice requirements save for employees who receive direct deposit.
+Arizona employers do not have any wage notice requirements, unless their employees receive direct deposit payments.
 In such cases, employers must provide a wage statement that includes earnings and withholdings.

 Arkansas